Our operations are overseen by our Executive Committee, supported by our key governance committees:

 Our approach to Governance

 Embedding good corporate governance practice is fundamental to Lowell in creating and building internal and external stakeholder value.
-A summary of our approach to Governance can be viewed here
+View a summary of our approach to Governance.

 Our approach to Customers in Vulnerable Situations

 Lowell is trusted by its customers to store, manage and process their data safely.
 This trust must be earned; something we do primarily through our everyday actions but also by giving complete transparency to our commitments, as conveyed by our privacy notices available on our customer websites.
-A summary of how we protect data can be viewed here.
+View our summary of how we protect data.

 Our Code of Conduct (The Lowell Way)